liudaox/ClangObfuscator/README.md

 >>When whould they buy Apple and LLVM, then sue me for violating their "Patent"?
 Ewww I'm So Afraid.

 >ToDo:In-AST Replacement
+###Details:
+>Debugging infos are printed using llvm::errs()---NOT REDIRECTABLE

+>"Useful" infos are printed using std::---REDIRECTABLE

+>So just run the plugin normally with >PATHTOOUTPUTFOLDER/Output.h would do